Brain Injury Overview

 Serious Brain Injuries: Medical Evaluation

-Especially after a serious accident, victims of brain injuries may need financial assistance in treating the injury and in continuing with their life.
+Especially after a serious accident, TBI victims may need financial assistance in treating the injury and in continuing with their life.
 Medical evaluation of the degree of an individual's impairment can have a huge impact on the level of compensation the individual will receive, from all sources.
 Medical evaluation will also have an impact on findings such as:

-- What type of physical therapy might improve his/her health.
+- What type of physical therapy might improve his or her health

-Significantly, such an evaluation should include the significant changes an individual will undergo as he/she progresses through acute hospitalization, then returns to the home and community.
+Significantly, such an evaluation should include the significant changes an individual will undergo as he or she progresses through acute hospitalization, then returns to the home and community.
 An individual will likely experience the best possible outcome with rehabilitation that offers an interdisciplinary approach and coordinated care.

 Pursuing a Legal Claim for Brain Injuries

-If you or a loved one have suffered a brain injury as a result of an accident, and you believe that someone else may be at fault for what happened, you may be entitled to a legal remedy for any harm that resulted.
+If you or a loved one has suffered a brain injury as a result of an accident, and you believe that someone else may be at fault for what happened, you may be entitled to a legal remedy for the harm.
+Consulting an experienced personal injury attorney is the best way to protect your legal rights.

 Should you decide to pursue a legal claim, your attorney may proceed under two distinct legal theories in order to prove that you were injured because of someone else's carelessness.
 Under a "negligence" theory of liability, your attorney will seek to prove that someone owed you a legal duty of reasonable care, failed to fulfill that duty, and caused you to suffer injury as a result.
-A negligence theory of liability is used most often when someone's action (or failure to act) was the main cause the injury, as opposed to a product or piece of equipment.
+A negligence theory of liability is used most often when someone's action or inaction was the main cause the injury, as opposed to a product or piece of equipment.
+If a product caused the injury, you may wish to purse a claim under a product liability legal theory.